 That's it!
 So simple, right?

-How long can I marinate this chicken for?
+How long can I marinate the chicken for?
 Minimum 2 hours, maximum 24 hours.
 Since there is an acid in this marinade (lemon juice), any longer than 24 hours and your meat can get a weird texture.
 If you need to marinate for longer than 24 hours, freeze the chicken + marinade.

-Can I use this greek chicken marinade recipe on another type of meat?
+Can I use this greek marinade on another type of meat?
 Absolutely!
 I bet this would be great on pork tenderloin (see How To Cook Pork Tenderloin), pork chops, tofu, and maybe even steak.
 Let me know in the comments if you do try it on another type of meat!

 - Greek Salad- chop up a Greek salad with cucumbers, tomatoes, onions, olives, feta and onions, then toss in this Classic Greek Salad Dressing.